Diaoul/subliminal/README.rst

 Library
 ^^^^^^^
-Download best subtitles in French and English for videos less than two weeks old in a video folder, skipping videos that already have subtitles:
+Download best subtitles in French and English for videos less than two weeks old in a video folder:

 .. code:: python